Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 St Lawrence’s Vicarage (139)

-The house adjoining the church was leased to the parish in 1646; vicarage rebuilt in 1696, demolished in 1889, replaced by a new vicarage in the Gothic style which is now (2003) a block of flats (Q49); occupants of the vicarage include John Stoddart (1841); Francis B Briggs (1861 – 1881); Alfred W Rowe (1891); Thomas Eland (1901); Arthur Ernest Edwards (1913).
+The house adjoining the church was leased to the parish in 1646; vicarage rebuilt in 1696, demolished in 1889, replaced by a new vicarage in the Gothic style which in 2003 was a block of flats (Q49); occupants of the vicarage include John Stoddart (1841); Francis B Briggs (1861 to 1881); Alfred W Rowe (1891); Thomas Eland (1901); Arthur Ernest Edwards (1913).

 St Lawrence’s Church

-St Lawrence’s Church has C15 tower, body of church is C18 and there are Victorian additions (see Q49-50 for fuller details); burial ground extended 1884 (Q50); rebuilt between 1762-4 by Thomas Hardwick, designed by Boulton Mainwaring on same site (Q49); south aisle built 1874 (Q49); closed 1961 (Q49).
+St Lawrence's Church has C15 tower, body of church is C18 and there are Victorian additions (see Q49-50 for fuller details); rebuilt between 1762-4 by Thomas Hardwick, designed by Boulton Mainwaring on same site (Q49); south aisle built 1874 (Q49); burial ground extended 1884 (Q50); closed 1961 (Q49).

 Top